v1ctor14D/v1ctor14D/README.md

 - 💞️ I’m looking to collaborate on multimedia art development
 - 📫 How to reach me: Send me an email

 From Buenos Aires, Argentina.
-Spanish and English Speaker
+Spanish and English Speaker.
+Year 2023

 <!---
 v1ctor14D/v1ctor14D is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.